mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

   </tr>
   <tr>
     <td><b>Examples</b></td>
-    <td>All built-in numeric data types (such as Integer, double, bool,  and char), Arrays,
+    <td>All built-in numeric data types (such as integer, double, bool, and char), Arrays,
 Structures.</td>
     <td>Lists </br>Classes</td>
   </tr>
   <tr>
     <td><b>Memory storage</b></td>
-    <td>Stored inline in the program stack.</td>
+    <td>Stored inline in the program stack</td>
-    <td>Stored in the heap.</td>
+    <td>Stored in the heap</td>
   </tr>
   <tr>
     <td><b>Memory management</b></td>
-    <td>Cheaper to create and clear from memory especially for small data.</td>
+    <td>Cheaper to create and clear from memory especially for small data</td>
-    <td>Costly to clear (use garbage collectors), but more efficient for big data.</td>
+    <td>Costly to clear (use garbage collectors), but more efficient for big data</td>
   </tr>
   <tr>
     <td><b>When passed as parameters in methods</b></td>
-    <td>Passes a copy of the data to methods, which means that the original data is not changed even when altered inside the method.</td>
+    <td>Passes a copy of the data to methods, which means that the original data is not changed even when altered inside the method</td>
-    <td>Passes the address of the original data, and hence any changes to the data inside the method changes the original data as well.</td>
+    <td>Passes the address of the original data, and hence any changes to the data inside the method change the original data as well</td>
   </tr>
 </table>

 ### 2.9.5: Interface

-You may need your structures and classes to implement some common functionality.
+You may need your structures & classes to implement some common functionality.
 For example, you may need to check if two instances of the same type are equal.
 In this case, you would like to make sure that you use the same method name and signature.
-To ensure that, you can define that functionality inside a separate entity called **interface**, and have your structure and classes implement that same **interface**.
+To ensure that, you can define that functionality inside a separate entity called **interface** and have your structure & classes implement that same **interface**.

 **The .NET Framework** provides interfaces, but you can also define your own.
-For example, we can implement an **IEquatable** interface in the **ColorPoint struct** as in the following.
+For example, we can implement an **IEquatable** interface in the **ColorPoint struct** as in the following:

 ```C#
 struct ColorPoint: IEquatable<ColorPoint>